 No jewellery or make-up is permitted and this includes friendship bands and bracelets.
+Pupils who have tattoos should ensure that these remain covered up all times.
 Girls may wear a single set of discreet stud earrings but these must be removed or for PE and CCAs if required.

 Girls' hair may be long or short but if long, i.e. below the chin, it must be tied back; discreet navy blue hair accessories or official tartan hair accessories only.
 The only exception to this is in the Senior School where girls are allowed to wear their hair down.
 All boys' hair should be cut to a conventional short style i.e. off the collar, above the ears and with a short fringe.
 Hair colouring must be in a natural colour only and gel may not be worn.

 Wearing of a watch is a good idea as the children get older and become more independent, however, we strongly recommend that the watch is named.
 Watches vary tremendously in value and we ask you to use your judgement as the school will not be held liable for any losses incurred.
 All watches (including fitness watches) must be removed for PE and some CCAs and pupils may be required to remove watches for examinations.
 Please note that smart watches are not allowed below Year 9.